gambitproject/gte/README.md

 algorithm is then sent back to the client to be displayed as a solution.

 These issues are addressed as follows:
-- a local server is started called Jetty
+- Jetty is used to provide a local server
 - the client communicates with that local server on your machine
 - all native algorithms also run locally